jukefr/jukefr/content/post/ricing-linux/index.md

 +++
-title = "wip | Ricing Linux in 2021"
+title = "Ricing Linux in 2021"
 date = 2020-12-01T22:25:27+01:00
 description = "Want your desktop to look like your favorite movie/series hacker ?
-Check this out and let the 1337s flow through you." toc = true categories = ["linux"] tags = ["ricing", "ergonomics"] images = [
+Check this out and let the 1337s flow through you." toc = true categories = ["linux"] tags = ["ricing", "ergonomics"] wip = true images = [
 "/post/ricing-linux/images/hero.png"
 ] # overrides the site-wide open graph image